pombredanne/centidb/docs/index.rst

     >>> people.get(99, default=('Angel', 'boy'))
     ('Angel', 'boy')

-Be aware that unlike :py:meth:`dict.get`, :py:meth:`Collection.get` and all similar methods return freshly decoded *copies* of the associated value.
-In this respect :py:class:`Collection` only behaves superficially like :py:class:`dict`:
+Be aware that unlike :py:meth:`dict.get`, :py:meth:`Collection.get` and related methods return freshly decoded *copies* of the associated value.
+In this respect :py:class:`Collection` only superficially behaves like a :py:class:`dict`:

 ::